wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 date:   2018-03-09 03:32:00 -0500
 ---

-Reader validation is where many different HTM and STM designs diverge.
-In order to understand why and how the validation based concurrency control is designed, and how to reason about it, we take an approach that compares read-validation based protocol with what we are already familiar with: the 2PL protocol.

 To ensure coherence of cached data while allowing every processor to manipulate data in its private L1 cache, hardware already implements a multi-reader, single-writer locking protocol for each individual cache line, dubbed "cache coherence protocol".
 We use MSI as